-3. Present clear, realistic goals that are measurable
+3. Present clear, realistic goals

 It is great to think big and be creative, however the next step and what the funding body is looking for is that your goals are manageable and realistic given your resources.
 Ensure your goals intersect with the funders goals.